 - Start firing from the hip, and then Aim Down Sights.

 - Start firing and Aim Down Sights at the same time.

 This would make your weapon very inaccurate, and you absolutely cannot do this.
 When you Aim Down Sights, you must stop firing for a moment to make sure you get the accuracy benefit from it.

 Time to learn about vehicles.

 1) Pull a Lightning

 Lightning is a light one-manned tank.
 It has good armor and mobility, but it will lose to bigger tanks in a straight up fight.
-By default, Lightning is armed with a C75 Viper automatic cannon, effective against infantry and vehicles.
+By default, Lightning is armed with a C75 Viper automatic cannon, effective against vehicles at close range.

 Tanks are instrumental when both attacking and defending:

 - When attacking, tanks must push into enemy territory, and protect allied Sunderers.